ctschroeder/tutorials/basel/lexicons-and-digital-editions.md

 What are digital editions and digitized text corpora?
 This tutorial will generate a discussion about the research purposes of digitized corpora and the how those research methods guide the structure and formation of different corpora.

-### Explore two digital corpora commonly used by scholars of antiquity and late antiquity
+### Explore three digital corpora commonly used by scholars of antiquity and late antiquity

 Spend some time exploring one or more of the following digital corpora:
   * [Perseus Digital Library Greek and Roman Collection](http://www.perseus.tufts.edu/hopper/collection?collection=Perseus:collection:Greco-Roman)